 The selection process of participants for the two consecutive workshops i.e. Problem Analysis and Solution Analysis was vital for the validity and quality of CERP process.
-The selection process was carried out in collaboration with Division Forest Office (DFO), Gaighat, Udayapur district.
+The selection process was carried out in collaboration with Division Forest Office (DFO) of Udayapur district.
 The selection process prioritized to include women and women lead organizations including Indigenous Peoples and their institutions at the river system level.
-The DFO informed respective sub-division offices to support in selecting participants, who are well informed about the issues of River System.
+The DFO informed respective sub-division offices to support in selecting participants, who are well informed about the issues of Gideri River System.
 Similarly, the study team coordinated with local government (Palikas and wards) to trace out the representatives who are directly associated with the agriculture and disaster issues.
-The participants are from Sub-division Forest Office and Community Forest User Groups while considering social inclusion i.e. representatives from women, poor, Indigenous Peoples (IPs) and Dalits.
+The participants were from Community Forest User Groups, Farmers Group, Tol Development Committee and Belaka Municipality Office while considering social inclusion i.e. representatives from women, poor, Indigenous Peoples (IPs) and Dalits.
+There were 23 participants in total.
+Among the participants, 13 were from IP groups and altogether 6 female and 17 male (Annex 2).